kazo0/kazo0.github.io/docs/_posts/2023-12-19-toolkit-tuesday-safearea.md

 :open_mouth: Holy Yellow Batman!
 What happened there?

-Well, the `SafeArea` is still doing its job but now its applying a `Margin` to the purple `Grid` instead of a `Padding`.
+Well, the `SafeArea` is still doing its job but now it's applying a `Margin` to the purple `Grid` instead of a `Padding`.
 This means that the purple `Grid` is now being pushed down and up by the `SafeArea` insets.
 If you look back at the original XAML for the `Page`, you'll see that we had set a `Background` of `Yellow` on the `Page`.
 This is why we see the yellow background of the `Page` showing through.

 I'm not a huge fan of this look, nor do I like the look of the previous `Padding` approach.
 I think it looks better when the content is allowed to "bleed" into the unsafe areas and is flush with the top and bottom of the screen.
 Let's try something else.